Gluten Free Flour Tortillas ot Wraps

 This post may contain affiliate links.
 Read my disclosure policy.

 If you’ve been missing the texture of soft, pliable flour tortillas since going gluten free, look no further than this recipe!
-These are by far the best homemade tortillas, way fresher than store bought, and you wouldn’t even guess that they’re made with gluten free flour.
+These are by far the best homemade tortillas, and here’s why…

 • Gluten-Free Flour: I use the gluten free all-purpose flour from Bob’s Red Mill for these homemade tortillas.

 • Xanthan Gum: This gluten-free recipe works best with xanthan gum added.
 Xanthan gum acts as a thickener and gives the tortillas a nice elasticity.
+If you have it, you can also add a little psyllium husk, which adds to the flexibility of the tortillas.

 • Kosher Salt: Just a bit for flavor.